neicnordic/neic.no/training/travel-grant.md

 This grant under The NeIC Nordic Mobility Enhancement Programme is intended to provide or supplement travel funding for staff and end users (researchers) of the Nordic e-infrastructure community who can benefit from access to training programs offered in other Nordic countries.

 ### Requirements
 Only courses /modules directly related to current national and Nordic e-infrastructure training needs will be applicable for support.
-The application form is mandatory and can be found at https://neic.no/training/travel-grant.
+The application form is mandatory and can be found below.
-Technically the specific course or module has to be embodied in the NeIC Training Calendar at https://neic.no/training.
+Technically the specific course or module has to be embodied in the NeIC Training Calendar.
 All courses on [NeIC calendar](https://neic.no/training) are available for application.

 ### Deadline
-The application process is available at https://neic.no/training/travel-grant and has cut-off dates twice a month, generally on the 1st and 15th of each month, but not outside the holiday periods.
+The application process is available at [travel grant](https://neic.no/training/travel-grant) and has cut-off dates twice a month, generally on the 1st and 15th of each month, but not outside the holiday periods.
 Here you will also find the date for when to submit and how long the process should take for consideration.

 ### Assessment of applications